strxwbry-chao/bucketlistapp/README.md

+Bucket list app utilizing AWS amplify, Appsync, GraphQL API, DynamoDb, and an s3 bucket.
+Backend was set up locally and configured upon push using Amplify.
+The application uses React and a Vite bundler.
+Lets me focus on development!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.